clebio/oculus-opencv/README.md

 You'll need `python-qt4`, since `PyQt4` is strangely [not installable via pip][pip-pyqt], despite [being on PyPI][pypi-pyqt].

-### UDEV rules
+### Hardware setup

-To access the Oculus hardware's device in user-space, you'll need to add a udev rule.
-In `/etc/udev/rules.d/` add a file (say, `83-hmd.rules`) containing the single line:
+To access the Oculus hardware's device in user-space, you should download the [Oculus SDK for Linux][sdk_download] and run the `ConfigureDebian.sh` script.

-    SUBSYSTEM=="usb", ATTR{idVendor}=="2833", MODE="0666", GROUP="plugdev"

-Then, as root, run

-    udevadm control --reload-rules

 ### Python libraries